Birational Kleinian groups: Preliminaries on groups of birational transformations of surfaces

 \begin{theorem}[Strong Tits alternative for $\Bir(Y)$] Let $Y$ be a smooth complex projective surface birational to $\bP^2$ and let $\Gamma$ be an infinite subgroup of $\Bir(Y)$.
 Then up to taking a finite index subgroup $\Gamma$ fits in one of the following mutually exclusive situations: \begin{enumerate} \item There is a projective surface $Y'$ and a birational map $\phi:Y\dashrightarrow Y'$ such that $\Gamma'=\phi\Gamma\phi^{-1}$ is contained in $\Aut^0(Y')$. \item There is a projective surface $Y'$ and a birational map $\phi:Y\dashrightarrow Y'$ such that $\Gamma'=\phi\Gamma\phi^{-1}$ preserves a rational fibration on $Y'$.
 All elements of $\Gamma$ are elliptic but their degrees are not uniformly bounded and the group $\Gamma$ is not conjugate to a group of automorphisms of any projective surface. \item There is a projective surface $Y'$ and a birational map $\phi:Y\dashrightarrow Y'$ such that $\Gamma'=\phi\Gamma\phi^{-1}$ preserves a rational fibration on $Y'$.
 At least one element of $\Gamma$ is a \Jonqui twist. \item There is a projective surface $Y'$ and a birational map $\phi:Y\dashrightarrow Y'$ such that $\Gamma'=\phi\Gamma\phi^{-1}$ acts by automorphisms and preserves a genus one fibration.
 The group $\Gamma$ is virtually a free abelian group of rank $\leq 8$ formed by Halphen twists. \item $\Gamma$ is virtually a cyclic group generated by a loxodromic element. \item $\Gamma$ is solvable but not virtually abelian.
 There is a birational map $\phi:Y\dashrightarrow \CC^*\times \CC^*$ such that $\Gamma'=\phi\Gamma\phi^{-1}$ is virtually contained in the toric subgroup $\Aut(\CC^*\times \CC^*)=(\CC^*\times\CC^*)\rtimes \GL_2(\ZZ)$.
 The loxodromic elements of $\Gamma$ form an infinite cyclic group. \item $\Gamma$ contains a non-abelian free group all of whose non-trivial elements are loxodromic. \item $\Gamma$ is a torsion group, is not finitely generated, and is not conjugate to a group of automorphisms of any projective surface. \end{enumerate} \end{theorem}

-A subgroup is called \emph{elementary} if it fixes a point or preserves a geodesic in $\HH_Y$; otherwise it is called \emph{non-elementary}.
-In the above theorem $\Gamma$ is non-elementary only in the seventh case.
+A subgroup is called \emph{elementary} if it fixes a point in $\HH_Y\cup \partial \HH_Y$ or preserves a geodesic in $\HH_Y$; otherwise it is called \emph{non-elementary}.
+In Theorem \ref{strongTitsalternative} $\Gamma$ is non-elementary only in the seventh case.

-In the first case $\Gamma$ is called an \emph{elliptic subgroup} of $\Bir(Y)$ because it fixes a point in $\HH_Y$; in the third or the fourth case, $\Gamma$ is called a \emph{parabolic subgroup} because it fixes a point in $\partial \HH_Y$.
-It is still an open question whether the second case is possible for finitely generated subgroups.
-There are finitely generated examples for all other cases.
-We will only need Theorem \ref{strongTitsalternative} for finitely generated subgroups.
+In the first case of Theorem \ref{strongTitsalternative} $\Gamma$ is called an \emph{elliptic subgroup} of $\Bir(Y)$ because it fixes a point in $\HH_Y$; in the third or the fourth case, $\Gamma$ is called a \emph{parabolic subgroup} because it fixes a point in $\partial \HH_Y$.

+\begin{remark} It turns out that all birational Kleinian groups of interest appear either in Case 1) or Case 3) (see Theorem \ref{verylongthm}). \end{remark}